Keasys/SDTxUnity3d/README.md

 libSDT is a physical modeling synthesis engine written in C originally to be embedded in a Pure Data/ Max MSP environment.
 Here's an attempt to make this library embeddable in a C# environment like Unity3d.

-Every class is equipped with a .dsp method and several setters to control synthesis parameters in real-time.
+Every class is equipped with a .dsp method, which renders the audio, and several setters to control synthesis parameters in real-time.
 The MonoBehaviour script needs to implement *OnAudioFilterRead()*, provided by UnityEngine.
 This procedure is called any sampling period to fill the Unity's audio buffer.
 In this function we want to call *.dsp()* on any object we are implementing in the scene we want to produce sound.

-In order to do this we must create a SampleRate object, having a sample rate according to the Unity's audio settings.
-SampleRate handles real-time temporization for any other object, if not set other objects won't work.
+In order to do this we must create a SampleRate object, having a sample rate according to Unity's audio settings.